Training for Junior Doctors

 - JDocs: Emergency Procedures

-Are you planning to apply for SET in 2017?
+Are you planning to apply for SET?
 Find more information here about the CTEC GSSE Training Course

 The complete range of workshops and educational events suitable for junior doctors are listed below.